sighupio/fury-getting-started/fury-on-gke/README.md

 >
 > Logs are available at `/demo/infrastructure/cluster/logs/terraform.logs`.

-3. When the `furyctl cluster apply` completes, test the connection wih the cluster:
+3. When the `furyctl cluster apply` completes, test the connection with the cluster:

 ```bash
 export KUBECONFIG=/demo/infrastructure/cluster/secrets/kubeconfig
 kubectl get nodes
 ```

 > ℹ️ KFD Ingress Module v1.13.0 includes a validating admission webhook that checks ingress definitions before accepting them.
-Validating webhooks are queried by the API server when a request arrives.
-In GKE you need to open a firewall rule to enable the communication between the API server and the webhook.
+Validating webhooks are queried by the API server each time a request arrives.
+In GKE you need to create a firewall rule to enable the communication between the API server and the webhook.
-> The installer already does this for the cert-manager and gatekeeper webhooks, but at the time of writing this guide, the rule for the ingress webhook has not been included yet (see [this GitHub issue](https://github.com/sighupio/fury-gke-installer/issues/30)).
+> The installer already does this for the cert-manager and gatekeeper webhooks, but at the time of writing this guide, the rule creation for the ingress webhook has not been automated yet (see [this GitHub issue](https://github.com/sighupio/fury-gke-installer/issues/30)).
 > You will need to create the firewall rule manually in the mean time:
 >
 > Make sure to replace `<YOUR_CLUSTER_NAME>` with the name of your cluster before running the command: